Raideeen/journey-app/README.md

 ## Acknowledgments

-This simple application was developed as part of the Android course at the École supérieure d'ingénieurs Léonard-de-Vinci (ESILV) located at Paris La Défense.
+This simple application was developed as part of the Android course at the École supérieure d'ingénieurs Léonard-de-Vinci (ESILV) located at Paris La Défense with our amazing team composed of Lucile Dresler, Ridge Lowao, Abdelhak Hacib and myself.

 We would like to thanks our Android professor, [Arnaud Chirat](linkedin.com/in/arnaud-chirat-30b58413a), for his guidance and support.

 Thanks to all the contributors of the libraries used in this project.